 The first three months were incredibly intense; I was living in a state that normal society would consider severe psychosis for the entire time and largely detached from daily life and social connections.

 This was important for being able to achieve the deep level of insight that I managed to reach for a number of reasons.
 I was able to venture very deeply into the collective sub-conscious and archetypal realms without being ‘pulled back’ by too much normal reality.
 I was also able to experiment with different ways of looking and experiencing the world, including surrendering to the quite scary level of synchronicity and magic that appears if you have the stomach for it.

 During most of this, my perception of time was very warped, if present at all.
 I feel like I lived about 10 years of life in that first few months and churned through an unbelievable amount of peeling back layers, processing trauma and deepening insights.
-I would often spend up to 18 hours a day, (at erratic times) either doing shamanic meditation, in trance states or thinking that I was telepathically communicating with people or spirits in my head.
+Every aspect of life was sucked into the process and I spent the whole time in shamanic meditating, in trance states or thinking that I was telepathically communicating with people or spirits in my head.

 The latter was very important; it allowed me to get outside of my own perspective and eventually enter a conversation with the Universe that fundamentally shifted our perception of life.

 Usually a scenario/ world-view/ insight would be run through my experience at least a few times before I brain-dumped it into my phone or a draft journal.
 While it was being run through my experience I would fully believe that it was true before it was ripped away from me in what I unaffectionately referred to as ‘reality collapse’.
 This might have repeated again a few times before I moved on to untangling the next knot.
 I have lots of very strange and unbelievable stories from this time.

 The following 3 months were deeply humbling.
 The embodied realisation that we have no real control of our lives was smashed into me and I spent days processing trauma through my body, like an ayahuasca trip, unable to get out of bed.